Alien-Eye/RunDroid-Privacy-Policy/index.md

 - ## Google AdMob (Mobile Ads SDK)
   - Google AdMob is a mobile advertising platform that allows us to monetize our game through in-game ads.
-  - AdMob collects IP address, user interactions, diagnostic information, and device and account identifiers for advertising, analytics, and fraud prevention purposes.
+  - AdMob collects IP addresses, user interactions, diagnostic information, and device and account identifiers for advertising, analytics, and fraud prevention purposes.
   - Data is encrypted in transit.
   - Data can be deleted.
 Visit the [Data Deletion website](https://alien-eye.github.io/RunDroid-Data-Deletion-Resource/).
   - For more information on the privacy practices of Google AdMob, please visit the [Google Privacy Policy website](https://policies.google.com/privacy?hl=en)